Colleges by Location

 Campus Life

-It is not all about learning and grades at The University of Iowa: campus life is a crucial component of your educational experience.
-Check out some details about campus life at The University of Iowa.
+Not everything at The University of Iowa is about learning and grades: campus life is an essential part of your educational experience.
+Check out some info about campus life at The University of Iowa.

 Student Organizations

-The number of student organizations and groups with open membership at this school is 512.
-This number includes sororities and fraternities.
-14 percent of male and 19 of female students are active in different organizations at The University of Iowa.
-The student organization with the highest level of popularity is Dance Marathon, followed by Organization for the Active Support of International Students (OASIS) and National Society of Collegiate Scholars.
-Other popular student organizations at this school are Graduate Student Senate and Association of Residence Halls.
+The number of student organizations and groups with open membership at this school is 609.
+Sororities and fraternities are included in that number.
+15 percent of male and 17 of female students are participants in different organizations at The University of Iowa.
+The student organization that has the biggest membership is Dance Marathon, followed by Culteral Centers and Fraternaties.
+Other popular student organizations at this school are Sororities and Hawks Nest.

 If you are interested in music, you can join the The University of Iowa band or chorus.
-For students with a talent for acting, there is a drama club.
+For individuals with a passion for acting, there is a drama club available.
 You have a talent for media and communication?
 The University of Iowa publishes its own newspaper and has its own radio station.

 Student Services

-There is a health clinic with personal/psychological counseling.
-In addition, other services like Legal Services and Women's Center are available to the students of The University of Iowa.
+There is a medical clinic with personal/psychological counseling.
+In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of The University of Iowa.

 All in all, campus life at The University of Iowa is rich and vibrant and provides everything most students need.